Cleaning For A Reason

-Cleaning For A Reason is a nonprofit organization that provides free house cleaning for cancer patients.
+Cleaning for a Reason is a nonprofit organization that provides free house cleaning for cancer patients.
 It was founded by American businesswoman Debbie Sardone whose mother is a cancer survivor.
-Since its founding in 2006, Cleaning For A Reason has helped over 43,000 families battling cancer with free house cleaning services valued at over $14M.
-Over 1,200 maid services are part of the Cleaning For A Reason network.
+Since its founding in 2006, Cleaning For A Reason has helped over 50,000 families battling cancer with free house cleaning services valued at over $17M.
+Over 1,200 maid services are part of the Cleaning for a Reason network.

 Debbie Sardone started the organization after she received a phone call from a woman who was undergoing chemotherapy.
 She inquired about her house cleaning services but couldn't afford the cost because she was unemployed due to her cancer treatment.

-Mike Gies currently serves as the nonprofit's executive director.
+Cleaning for a Reason was adopted by ISSA Charities, the charitable arm of ISSA, The Worldwide Cleaning Industry Association.
+To apply for services, to join as a cleaning partner, or to support the work of Cleaning for a Reason, visit cleaningforareason.org.

 In 2015, Cleaning For A Reason was the subject of an Alt.news 26:46 documentary film.